Have you spent days trying and failing to burn a screen successfully? Or perhaps you are a newbie screen-printer trying to learn how to burn screens?

 One of the common mistakes people make when starting screen printing is not producing good opaque film positives.
 You need to get enough black ink onto the film to block the UV light properly.
 When you hold the film up to the light source, you should not be able to see any light coming through the black stencil.
 Otherwise, you will have a problem where light gets through and exposes the emulsion that you’re trying to block out.

 Once you’ve prepared your design, print it on the film using a printer.
-For canon laser printers, manually set the media type to “Transparency” in the printer driver.
+For Canon laser printers, manually set the media type to “Transparency” in the printer driver.
 For Canon inkjet printers, set the media to “Glossy Photo Paper (II)” before printing.
+You may need to experiment with the settings to get the desired results.

 Figuring Out your Exposure Time